delesslin/delesslin/README.md

 # WELCOME TO DELESSLIN'S HOMEPAGE
+I'm a citizen of Catawba Nation, artist, consultant, and enthusiastic coding novice.
+Tanake!

 ## This is my professional resume, CV, contact form, & blog
 ### It's also my playground for various coding projects